 In addition to these requirements, translations of birth certificates usually must be certified.
 Certified translations require a signed statement verifying that the translator is proficient in both the source and target languages and competent to translate the document.
 If there are any errors in the translated document, you can expect them to cause delays in the process until a clear, correct translation can be provided.

 The issue of differences between dialects can also come into play with birth certificates.
 Differences in terms used between countries that share an official language will frequently come up in everyday circumstances.
 In the case of birth certificates, titles of officials and agencies could differ in a way which could possibly cause confusion in a translated birth certificate.

 An example of this kind of conflict between dialects is the French term for “mayor.”
 In France and its former colonies, maire is used and is the most widely known and understood translation.
 However, in Belgium and its former colonies, bourgmestre is used and could be a source of confusion because, in different contexts, bourgmestre could also be translated as “magistrate,” which would be inappropriate for this particular context.

 A professional translation service will have had plenty of experience working with these differing terms, whereas a less experienced translator — or even worse, an automated translation — might struggle with adapting regional and country-specific terms in the target language.

-When you need your birth certificate translated, your best bet is to use a professional translation service.
+When you need your birth certificate translated, your best bet is to use a professional translation service like Accredited Language.

-A professional translation company will have ample experience translating birth certificates from various countries and will be aware of all of the specifics, such as language differences between regions and countries as well as how they should be reflected in translation.
+Our expert professional translators have years of experience translating birth certificates from various countries and are aware of all of the specifics, such as language differences between regions and countries as well as how they should be reflected in translation.
 When you go with a professional translation service, you can rest assured that your documents will be handled with care!